Planning for an epidemic/pandemic event (quick guide)

 Good contact information is also important for the Ministry of Health in the event that children or students are confirmed as ill, to support contact management.

-Have the local District Health Board and Ministry of Education phone numbers available.
+Have the local district health board and Ministry of Education phone numbers available.
 Be aware that the Ministry of Education may contact you regarding your operational status via the Mataara system.

 Keep your emergency contact number for the school/early learning service updated with the Ministry.

 Store operating and emergency management information in known, accessible and shared locations.
-Paper and electronic copies should be available at your school or early learning service, and off-site.
+Paper and electronic copies should be available at your school or early learning service, and off site.

 Identify rooms or areas with amenities